Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Snow Maiden (COS).md

   "name": "Sunlight Sensitivity"
 "actions":
 - "desc": "Melee Spell Attack: dice: d20+4 (+4 to hit), reach 5 ft., one creature.\
-    \ Hit: 10 (dice: 3d6|avg (3d6)) cold damage.
-The target must succeed on\
+    \ Hit: dice: 3d6|avg (3d6) cold damage.
+The target must succeed on a DC\
-    \ a DC 10 Constitution saving throw or its hit point maximum is reduced by an\
+    \ 10 Constitution saving throw or its hit point maximum is reduced by an amount\
-    \ amount equal to the damage taken.
+    \ equal to the damage taken.
 This reduction lasts until the creature finishes\
     \ a long rest.
 The target dies if this effect reduces its hit point maximum to\
     \ 0."
   "name": "Life Drain"